csmertx/csmertx.github.io/content/About/csmertx.md

 # CSx: Csmertx

-> CSx is a pet project website with a little bin of fun mixed in with a lot of RTFM.
-Mostly an easy way to check the notes from multiple devices--or from a family member's computer.
+> CSx is a hobby website with a little bin of fun mixed in with a little bit of documentation.

 ## Donation Button Clarification